FAQs: Student Life Basics

 What is it like to study law at UChicago?

 Our students and faculty are excited about ideas.
 There is no single viewpoint, ideology, or style of thought imposed upon or shared by all students.
 Instead, all ideas are welcome.
 Our faculty expose students to contrasting views and challenge students on their ideas.
 Read more about our academic culture to find out why UChicago is such a unique place to study law.

 What about extracurricular activities?

 There are over 60 student organizations that are very active at the Law School.
 Our organizations host speakers, organize debates, and plan service projects and social gatherings.
 Students write and direct their own annual Law School Musical, play intramural sports, and gather for Coffee Mess (a weekly breakfast) and Wine Mess at the end of the week.
 In addition, many of our students work in our legal clinics and participate in our Pro Bono Service Initiative.

 What about safety?

-Hyde Park has one of the lower neighborhood crime rates in Chicago.
+Among the Top 10 Best Colleges in America, the University of Chicago’s campus is one of the safest.
 Campus is actively monitored by both the University of Chicago police and the City of Chicago police department.
 The University takes a proactive approach to safety and offers several safety resources, including late night transportation services, safe ride services, umbrella service, and safety alerts.
 Many of our own faculty and administrators live in Hyde Park with their families.
-If you would like to learn more, the University's Common Sense publication provides detailed information and statistics.
+If you would like to learn more, the University's Annual Security Report provides detailed information and statistics.